isopov/tarantool-java-driver/README.md

 * It has working async version
 * Having essentially 1 or 2 public methods API may be considered simplier
 * It is deployed to Maven Central
 * API is certainly more stable - this driver may change in any not foreseeable way
-* Java 6 support

 # Building
 * Run tarantool from docker: `docker run -p 3301:3301 --rm -t -i -e TARANTOOL_USER_NAME=admin -e TARANTOOL_USER_PASSWORD=javapass tarantool/tarantool:2`